 4.1.5 Model View Controller

 Because the tool is a bridge between visual programming and creating textual Micro-Machination models, the Model View Controller design pattern was chosen.
-This design pattern has three members, the Model, in the case of this tool this is the textual Micro-Machination model.
+This design pattern has three members, the Model, in the case of this tool this is the Micro-Machination model, an Abstract Syntax Graph (ASG) representing the program.
 The view, in the case of this tool this is the visual aspect of the tool, seeing nodes and edges on the screen.
 And the controller, the bridge between the model and the view.
 Whenever something in the view changes the controller informs the model and updates it accordingly.

 4.1.6 Back-End Implementation

-The back-end to the tool was developed by Riemer van Rozen, it is a C# port of the C++ version of the Micro Machinations library.
+The back-end to the tool was developed by Riemer van Rozen, it is a redesigned C# version of the Micro Machinations library that borrows much of the original C++ version.
 The original library was however made for a textual editor, with the new visual editor changes needed to be made.

-During the implementation of the back-end a lot of issues with the old library became apparent.
-Nodes did not have positions in the textual notation, nodes could not be added or changed dynamically, because in a textual editor the user can type whatever they please.
+During the implementation of the back-end many issues with the old library became apparent.
+Nodes did not have positions in the textual notation, nodes could not be added or changed dynamically directly in the ASG, because it parsed the whole textual program again.
 In the visual editor however, the user would have to place a node and then change its values, so the node needs to be updated with new information whenever the user changes it.

 While implementing the back-end a lot of changes were still being made to it.
 During this process contact with Riemer van Rozen was key to successfully creating and implementing the back-end simultaneously.
-The feedback Riemer van Rozen received from the implementation also lead to a lot of improvements upon the Micro-Machinations Library.
+In collaboration, the Micro-Machinations library, specifically its APIs, and the tool were iteratively improved.

-One such improvement is the internal binding of references, we decided to disallow the internal binding of references because an instance is responsible for the amount of resources that flow in or out.
+One such improvement is the greatly simplified binding of references.
+We decided to disallow the internal binding of references because an instance is responsible for the amount of resources that flow in or out.
 It can only be bound to the outside world via its interfaces externally.
-By extend this also disallows the use of IO modifiers on pools.
+By extension this also disallows the use of IO modifiers on pools.

 4.2 Expressing Educative Goals with Micro-Machinations

-To demonstrate the tool and to showcase what can be made with it, a series of diagrams were created.
+To demonstrate the tool and to showcase what can be made with it, a small diagram was created.
 This diagram showcases a game economy representing the first educative goal of Money Maker Deluxe.

 The diagram consists of three definitions.
 It showcases the first educative goal, ‘How banks earn money by lending more money than they have’.